 Eureka College accepts international applications for enrollment beginning in the fall and spring semesters.
 Students from non-English speaking countries should submit ACT or SAT scores, or the Test of English as a Foreign Language (TOEFL) or CBT equivalent.
-Minimum scores are: ACT of 17, SAT of 900 (CR+M), TOEFL - 550 paper-based, 213 computer-based or 79 Internet-based, and IELTS of 6.
+Minimum scores are: ACT of 17, SAT of 930 (ERW+M), TOEFL - 550 paper-based, 213 computer-based or 79 Internet-based, and IELTS of 6.
 Students from the Sakae Institute are required to score a 10 or higher on their Sakae English Proficiency Test.
-Attendance at an American School or High School generally will mean the TOEFL is waived as long as classes in English are of a "B" grade or higher.
-For consideration, application materials should be received in the Office of Admissions by December 1 for fall semester and July 1 for the spring semester.
+Attendance at an American college or university generally will mean the TOEFL is waived as long as classes in English are of a "B" grade or higher.
+For consideration, application materials should be received in the Office of Admissions by July 1 for fall semester and November 1 for the spring semester.